 Are we really “allinthistogether”?
 How do we balance our desire to live in peace with acting in solidarity when we see injustice, bias, racism and resulting suffering, including deaths?
-How do we deal with our own broken hearts, fears, challenges to hope?
-How can we respectfully live out “#weareallinthistogether”?
+How do we deal with our own broken hearts, fears, challenges to hope, including in gun related deaths?
+(Since 1975, more Americans have died from guns-murders, suicides and accidents-than in all the wars in US history; 45,000/year now) How can we respectfully live out “#weareallinthistogether”?

 I am feeling tender, even “shakey” this morning as we started the video.
 I recognize the need to pause and give ourselves permission to experience our emotions as well as looking at the path forward and how we can contribute to positive change.
 Not only to experience our emotions, but to give ourselves time and energy to heal.
 Grieving takes a lot of energy.
 Anger is an aspect of grief that can also drive us towards positive change.
 Coming together in solidarity increases shared power and decreases the energy drain of intense emotions as well as the strain of trying to go it alone.